Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1014/readme.md

 - **Test 3:** Test setting a date and time for an interview that is suposed to occur but the candidate did not pass the screening phase

 ## 5. Implementation

 For the implementation of this user story, we need to create some components, that work together:

 - **User Interface (recordTimeDateInterviewUI.java):** This component is resposible for the interaction with the user.
-  It shows the job openings that are in the Analysis phase and are the responsibility of the customer manager.
-It also shows the list of candidates that applied for the job opening and waits for the customer manager to write the rank of the candidates.
+  It shows the job openings that are in the Interview phase and are the responsibility of the customer manager.
+It also shows the list of applications for the job opening and waits for the customer manager to schedule an interview.

-- **Controller (recordTimeDateInterviewController.java):** The rankJobOpeningController class is responsible for handling the user input and calling the appropriate service methods schedule a date and time for an interview.
+- **Controller (recordTimeDateInterviewController.java):** The recordTimeDateInterviewController class is responsible for handling the user input and calling the appropriate service methods schedule a date and time for an interview.
 It receives the job opening and the list of candidates from the UI and passes them to the service layer for processing.
   It also handles the response from the service layer and send the response back to the UI.